xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ### Dynamic Tree-SID using BGP mVPN Control-Plane

-In CST 5.0+, we now support using fully dynamic signaling to create multicast distribution trees using Tree-SID.
+IOS-XR supports using fully dynamic signaling to create multicast distribution trees using Tree-SID.
 Sources and receivers are discovered using BGP auto-discovery (BGP-AD) and advertised throughout the mVPN using the IPv4 or IPv6 mVPN AFI/SAFI.
 Once the source head-end node learns of receivers, the